rtaylor02/alan_mellor_tdd_with_java/ReadMe.md

 ## Good Points
 - We can have 100% code coverage and still have missing tests.
+- Creating an executable specification is an important benefit of TDD.

 # Reference
 Test-Driven Development with Java by Alan Mellor